y-chen/weather-app/README.md

 A new deploy in **staging** has been done every time a push in `master` happens.

-These are the environments-related scripts:
+These are the environment-related scripts:

 * `npm run deploy:staging` - Deploys in **staging**.
 * `npm run deploy:prod` - Deploys in **production**